GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/node/index.md

 ### Configure the Client Application

-- Your client application must have a valid ssl cert, so the url includes: `https://`
+- Your client application must have a valid SSL certificate, so the URL includes: `https://`

 - Enable SSL by setting the valid certificate and key in your application "index.js" file: